The Mick Molloy Show: Axing

 The Mick Molloy Show was unconventional compared to many other mainstream live variety shows on Australian television at the time.
 Many speculate that it was the infamous "pilot" sketch during episode one which caused so much controversy.
 The show was axed after eight episodes.
 It is believed that the cast and crew were informed of the axing by Nine management during the week following episode eight, although this has not been confirmed.
-Another setback for the final show was the fact that Tony Martin and Judith Lucy were still in Edinburgh for the Comedy Festival and, although they appeared live via satellite, many viewers believed it would have been appropriate to have them in the studio, given their enormous contribution to the show.
+Another setback for the final show was that Tony Martin and Judith Lucy were still in Edinburgh for the Comedy Festival and, although they appeared live via satellite, many viewers believed it would have been appropriate to have them in the studio, given their enormous contribution to the show.